uvd540/asteroids-odin/README.md

 You can't use:
 - `core:os`
 - Procedures in `core:fmt` that print to console.
 There's a pre-setup loger instead `core:log`, I suggest you use that.
-Als, you can still use `fmt.tprint` to format strings.
+Also, you can still use `fmt.tprint` to format strings.

 ## Acknowledgements
 This repository helped me with the initial emscripten and logger setup: https://github.com/Aronicu/Raylib-WASM